calaldees/teachingWorkshops/teacherEducation/_session_meta.md

 ### How is your subject curriculum integrated with placement?​ (How are Placement and CCCU sessions integrated in my subject?)

-* Start of session - describe Mentor lead foci and how it relates to this session
+* Start of session - describe Mentor lead foci and how it relates to this session (Curriculm guidnce document)
-* Targets each week related to curriculum foci
+* 1 target each week related to curriculum foci
+* Bulletin (has the foci) mentors and students

 Flip the script

 ### How does the structure of your subject curriculum prepare students for a career in teaching?​